stilxam/golf/README.md

-# plf — Piecewise Linear Fitting
+# GOLF — Gradient Optimized piecewise Linear Fitting

 plf is a small Python package built with JAX and Equinox for fitting continuous piecewise-linear functions (splines) to 1D data.
 It provides a differentiable model representing a continuous piecewise-linear function, a trainer that optimizes the model parameters with Optax, and a small solver for weighted linear regression.